 And of course, who could forget when MJ saved Bugs Bunny and the Looney Toons in the iconic 1996 film Space Jam?

 In 2010, Jordan became the majority owner of the Charlotte Hornets franchise (formerly the Bobcats) when he paid $175 million to take control of the team.
 Since then, and thanks to talent over the years like Kemba Walker, Nicolas Batum, Michael Kidd-Gilchrist, Dwight Howard, Jeremy Lamb, and Malik Monk, the Hornets have climbed in value to around $1.05 billion.

 Not bad for a team that hasn’t won a playoff series in the two playoff appearances under Jordan’s leadership.
 Comparatively, they’re the 28th-most valuable NBA franchise.

 When you tally up NBA contracts, endorsements, and owning an NBA team, (then take into account the $168 million divorce check he wrote to his now ex-wife, Juanita Jordan) you still have a huge bottom line to consider.
 Michael Jordan currently has a net worth around $1.65 billion, which makes him the 1,477th richest person in the world last year, according to Forbes‘ billionaires list.

 That makes 32,292 points, 5,633 assists, 6,672 rebounds, 2,514 steals, a Carolina Blue private jet, his own Florida golf course set to open in 2019, and 1.65 billion dollar bills for the greatest basketball player of all time.
-Not too shabby considering the professional basketball icon hasn’t even turned 60 years old, huh?
+Not too shabby considering the Hall of Fame professional basketball icon hasn’t even turned 60 years old, huh?